-Yes!
+Yes.
 All models will be required to sign a model release.
-A clear image of your government ID must be provided as well.
+A clear image of your government ID must be provided, as well.
 The ID must show that you are at least 18 years of age.
-For models under the age of 18, your parent must sign the release and provide a copy of their government ID.
+For models under 18 years of age, a parent must sign the release and provide a copy of their government ID.

-- Parent and Child Intimacy: Intimate moments between one parent and one child.
+- Parent and Child Intimacy: In this series, we see these glimpses of joyful, fun moments in a spirit of unity between a parent and child.

 - General Portrait Photography: Individual, couples, families, etc.

 Models are prohibited from editing images in any way.
 This includes applying social media filters, social media frames, phone or computer digital editing, cropping the images or changing the size.